 Request PrivateLink enablement

 Enabling PrivateLink can take up to 5 business days.
 Providing incomplete, or inaccurate information can delay the process.

 - A VPC in the customer environment that hosts the services to connect via PrivateLink.
 See the AWS or Azure documentation for help with VPC setup or contact your network administrator.

 - For bidirectional PrivateLink connections, you must create the endpoint service configuration for your application or service, and create an endpoint in your VPC environment before requesting PrivateLink enablement.
 See Set up for bidirectional PrivateLink connections.

 Gather the following data required for PrivateLink enablement:

-- Customer Cloud account number (AWS or Azure)–Must be in the same region as the Magento Commerce Cloud instance
+- Customer Cloud account number (AWS or Azure)–Must be in the same region as the Cloud for Adobe Commerce instance

 - Cloud region—Provide the Cloud region where the account is hosted for verification purposes

 - Services and communication ports—Adobe must open ports to enable service communication between VPCs, for example Webserver, HTTP port 80, SFTP port 2222

 - Magento Cloud Project ID–Provide the Cloud for Adobe Commerce Pro project ID.
 You can get the Project ID and other project information using the folllowing Magento Cloud CLI command:

 - Connection type—Specify unidirectional or bidirectional for connection type